 For the safety of our patients and staff and to help prevent the spread of the COVID-19 virus, we have made adjustments to the scheduling, hours of operation and number of participants in our classes, as well as implemented enhanced cleaning protocols for our cardiac rehabilitation program.
 All staff are screened daily for COVID-19 symptoms, and patients are screened during their registration call and again upon arrival.
 Patients will be met at the entrance where they will be screened, asked to sanitize their hands, and don a fresh mask.

-Cardiac rehabilitation is a nationally-certified program to help speed your return to an active life after you’ve had a cardiac issue — and it’s proven to reduce the risk of further heart problems.
+Cardiac rehabilitation is a nationally-certified program to help speed your return to an active life after you have had a cardiac issue — and it is proven to reduce the risk of further heart problems.

 Emerson Hospital's comprehensive, medically-supervised cardiac rehab program is staffed by a team of specialists that includes physicians, nurses, dietitians, social workers and exercise physiologists who are wholeheartedly committed to your recovery.

-When you enroll in our cardiac rehab program, we’ll create a plan tailored to your unique health needs and lifestyle.
+When you enroll in our cardiac rehab program, we will create a plan tailored to your unique health needs and lifestyle.
 It includes exercise training, education on heart-healthy living and reducing heart disease risk factors, and counseling to reduce stress.
+For questions or more information, please contact us at 978-287-3732.

 You are eligible to participate in cardiac rehabilitation if you have (or have undergone):